Blank-Vulture/Tri-CertFramework/README.md

 **Built with ❤️ for academic research and a trust-minimized future of digital credentials**

-*"An academic exploration of empowering students with self-sovereign, verifiable certificates while maintaining institutional trust through zero-knowledge cryptography."*
+*"An academic exploration of empowering document owners with self-sovereign, verifiable documents while maintaining institutional trust through zero-knowledge cryptography."*

 </div>